awslabs/data-solutions-framework-on-aws/framework/API.md

 ### BucketUtils <a name="BucketUtils" id="aws-dsf.utils.BucketUtils"></a>

-Utils for working with Amazon S3 buckets.
+Utils for working with Amazon S3 Buckets.

 #### Initializers <a name="Initializers" id="aws-dsf.utils.BucketUtils.Initializer"></a>